-Sat., Jan.
-21 Carara National Park
+Thurs., Jan.
+13 Carara National Park

-This morning we have an early start to enjoy a full morning of birding at Carara National Park where we witness the diversity of birds and fauna in this transition forest, walking trails and searching for birds, butterflies, and mammals.
+This morning we have an early start to enjoy a full morning of birding at Carara National Park, a place many consider to be one of the top ten birding spots in Central America.
+Here we witness birds and wildlife of a transition forest, walking trails and searching for birds, butterflies, and mammals.
 This park can claim almost unparalleled diversity along the Central American Pacific Coast, as many species here are at the edge of their range.
 This is the northern reach of species at home in Pacific Rainforest, and the southern reach for those associated with Pacific Dry Forests.

-Carara's forests are described as Transition Forests and their more open nature makes it easier for us to find birds.
-Carara is an excellent place to observe an army-ant swarm and its attendant feeding antibrds.
+Carara's forests' more open nature makes it easier for us to find birds.
+Carara is an excellent place to observe an army-ant swarm and its attendant feeding antbirds.
 We may find Scaly-breasted Hummingbird or Blue-throated Goldentail.
-Orange-collared Manakin, Black-hooded Antshrike, Dotwinged Antwren, Dusky Antibrd, and Chestnut-backed Antibrd are among the more secretive species we hope to find.
+Orange-collared Manakin, Black-hooded Antshrike, Dot-winged Antwren, Dusky Antbird, and Chestnut-backed Antbird are among the more secretive species we hope to find.
 Vegetation is impressive in this important ecological reserve.

 After lunch, we drive to La Ensenada, a country lodge on a lake.
 This family-run lodge, where we stay the next two nights, features 20 simple, but comfortable, cabins, a swimming pool, and a delightful open-air restaurant that prepares local foods.
 The lodge is part of a working cattle ranch and fruit farm, and also part of a 100-acre wildlife reserve.
 All cabins have ceiling fans, wood paneling, high ceilings, and private terraces.
-This special property holds Naturalist Journeys, LLC / Caligo Ventures PO Box 16545 Portal, AZ 85632 PH: 520.558.1146 / 800.426.7781 some of the last remaining primary (old growth) dry forest, as well as a mangrove ecosystem, and is on the beautiful Gulf of Nicoya.
+This special property holds some of the last remaining primary (old growth) dry forest, as well as a mangrove ecosystem, and is on the beautiful Gulf of Nicoya.

 As we settle in, watch the sky for Magnificent Frigatebird and Brown Pelican; we may also be able to enjoy the antics of colonies of Montezuma Oropendola, Piratic Flycatcher, Squirrel Cuckoo, and colorful Cherrie's Tanager and Spot-breasted Oriole in the trees.

 Accommodations at La Ensenada Lodge (B,L,D)